A continuum model of multi-phase reactive transport in igneous systems: Appendix D: Three-phase porous and suspension limits

-In the limit of three-phase suspension flow (disconnected solid particles and vapor bubbles suspended in a connected carrier melt), Fig. \ref{fig:3transition} shows that the liquid velocity assumes the reference role.
-Pressure differences are neglected for the same reasons as in the two-phase suspension limit.
+We define a limit of three-phase suspension flow characterised by disconnected solid particles and vapour bubbles suspended in a connected carrier melt.
+Consistent with our choice in the two-phase suspension limit above, we choose the liquid velocity as reference and consider compaction pressures negligible.
 Hence, the mechanical governing equations can be reduced to, \begin{linenomath*}

 \end{linenomath*}